 Where did you grow up?
 What was your family like?

 I was born and grew up in Lascahobas, Haiti.
 I’ve never known an easy life.
 I was born into a family with 4 kids, 3 girls and 1 boy.
-It wasn’t easy for me because I lost my mom and had to go live with my grandpa when I was 12.
+It wasn’t easy for me because my mom passed away and I had to go live with my grandpa when I was 12.
 When my grandpa died, I stayed with my godmother until I was married.

 What was your education like?